krll-corp/GPT-1/README.md

 - **Sampling Methods**: Supports top-k and top-p sampling for varied outputs.

 ## 1.5?
 Yes, I have reworked the approach to the model, now it's based on Karpathy's nanoGPT.
-The original files are located in Archive folder.
+Legacy project files are located in Archive folder.

 ## Installation